 Windows Admin Center leverages a three-tier architecture, a web server displaying web UI using HTML, a gateway service and the managed nodes.
 The web interface talks to the gateway service using REST APIs and the gateway connected to the managed nodes using WinRM and PowerShell remoting (Similar to the Azure Management Tools).

 You can access the Web UI from every machine running modern browsers like Microsoft Edge or Google Chrome.
 If you publish the webserver to the internet, you can also manage it remotely from everywhere.
 The installation and configuration of Windows Admin Center is straight forward and very simple.

 The WAC Gateway Service can be installed on:

 Identity Provider and RBAC

 In Project Honolulu during the preview time, one of the missing pieces was the missing RBAC (Role-Based Access Control).
 Windows Admin Center now comes with RBAC so you can configure it for your needs.
-Also new is the possibility to use Azure Active Directory as a Identity Provider.
-In this case you can use your Azure AD users and groups to access the Windows Admin Center.
+Also new is the possibility to use Azure Active Directory as an Identity Provider.
+In this case, you can use your Azure AD users and groups to access the Windows Admin Center.

 In my opinion, Windows Admin Center provides us with the Windows Server management tools we were looking for.
 It helps us to manage our systems form a centralized, modern HTML5 web application and makes managing GUI-less servers easy.

 I still think the Server Management Tools hosted in Azure were a better overall solution.
 Since we only needed to deploy a gateway in our datacenter and we could access and manage our systems from the Azure portal.
-However, a lot of customers didn’t like the dependency on the cloud, so the Windows Admin Center makes perfect sense as a on-premise solutions with the option to extend the on-prem environment with Azure.
-The possibility to extend it with solutions and extensions form third parties makes it even better.
+However, a lot of customers didn’t like the dependency on the cloud, so the Windows Admin Center makes perfect sense as an on-premise solution with the option to extend the on-prem environment with Azure.
+The possibility to extend it with solutions and extensions from third parties makes it even better.